Learning Processes

 - Reward-based or positive reinforcement training

-- It also leads to optimism (yes, it has been proven that cats can be optimists or pessimists!), associated with increased activity of brain regions in the reward-seeking system.
+- It also leads to optimism associated with increased activity of brain regions in the reward-seeking system

 - Eliciting engaging emotions through positive reinforcement training usually leads to better outcomes behaviorally and physically than cats who are frequently exposed to aversive stimuli.

-- Fear-anxiety, pain, and frustration are protective emotions that a cat can experience when facing an aversive stimulus, activating the limbic system in the brain, which triggers the biological stress response.
+- Fear-anxiety, pain, and frustration are protective emotions that a cat can experience when facing an aversive stimulus, triggering behavioral responses.

-- In natural conditions, an animal experiencing these emotions would avoid or repel the aversive stimulus or succumb to it.
-Therefore, the activation of the stress response is adaptive and short-lived in natural conditions.
+- In natural conditions, a cat experiencing these emotions would inhibit, avoid, or repel the aversive stimulus, resulting in an adaptive and short-lived response.

-- Indoor cats, like our domestic cats, cannot always avoid or remove aversive stimuli as they have limited control of their environment.
-Their stress response, associated with protective emotions, can remain activated for a long time and cause chronic distress, which is maladaptive and highly detrimental to their physical and behavioral health.
+- Companion cats cannot always avoid or remove aversive stimuli as they have limited control of their environment (please see Setting Up the Environment for Success for more information); their protective emotions can remain activated for a long time and cause chronic distress, which is maladaptive and highly detrimental to their physical, emotional, and cognitive health.

-- Aversive stimuli (commonly, but not always appropriately, called punishment and corrections) should be avoided when handling or training cats is essential because they may perpetuate stress and hinder training.
+- Aversive stimuli (commonly, but not always appropriately, called punishment and corrections) should be avoided when handling or training cats.

 A Healthy Cat is a Better Learner

-- When a cat shows difficulties in learning or demonstrates stress-related behaviors, the first step is a thorough physical exam to investigate how the cat’s physical health affects their behavioral health.
-(From the Chairs: Prevention would be even better, having a physical examination to ensure physical health before starting to train a cat.)
+- When a cat shows difficulties in learning or demonstrates stress-related behaviors, a thorough medical assessment is essential to investigate whether the cat’s physical health affects their emotional and cognitive health

-- Poor behavioral health (e.g., chronic stress, fear-anxiety, or defensive aggression) can affect learning, training, and collaborative handling.
+- Poor emotional health (e.g., chronic fear-anxiety) or cognitive health (e.g., cognitive dysfunction) can affect learning, training, and collaborative handling

-- Illness exerts a depressive effect on the brain; a sick cat is stressed, and a stressed cat is not a good learner.
+- Illness exerts a depressive effect on the brain; a sick cat is distressed, and a distressed cat is not a good learner

-- Traditionally associated with physical signs such as fever, these changes also affect behavior and cognition.
+- Traditionally associated with physical signs such as fever, these changes also affect emotional and behavioral responses and cognition

 The Impact of Pain

-- Pain is a psychophysical experience: Pain is both a protective emotion and a physical sensation, involving nociception (the perception of a noxious stimulus) and the resulting emotion of suffering.
-Both activate the stress response.
+- Pain is a psychophysical experience: Pain is both a protective emotion and a physical sensation, involving nociception (the perception of a noxious stimulus).

-- Behavioral signs of pain mirror signs of stress: Pain’s inflammatory component can directly affect how the brain regulates behavior.
+- Behavioral signs of pain exacerbate fear-anxiety: Pain’s inflammatory component can directly affect how the brain regulates behavior.

 Role of the Microbiota and Immune/Inflammatory Response

-- An additional layer of complexity is added by the role that the bacterial microbiota of the gut and the skin plays in regulating the metabolic and immune/inflammatory response and, therefore, the physical and behavioral health of a cat.
+- An additional layer of complexity is added by the roles that the bacterial microbiota of the gut and skin play in regulating metabolic and immune/inflammatory responses, and thereby influencing a cat’s physical and behavioral health.

 - A diverse and balanced microbiome has been associated with better behavioral and physical health in different species.